Welcome to the Tasmanian Branch of the Australian Nursing and Midwifery Federation (ANMF) – the largest national union in Australia.

 Public Sector Updates – North West

-Public Sector Updates - North West North West Regional Hospital (NWRH) Emergency Department (ED) On behalf of members at the NWRH ED the ANMF North West organiser and workplace delegates attended Step 2 [...]
+Public Sector Updates - North West North West Regional Hospital (NWRH) Emergency Department (ED) The ANMF advises members that we will now progress the NWRH ED Step 2 Grievance to the Tasmanian Industrial [...]